IntersectMBO/plutus/plutus-metatheory/src/Cost.lagda.md

     ++ printBuiltinReport mp
     ++ "\n"
     ++ "Total builtin costs:   " ++ budgetToString totalBuiltinCosts ++ "\n"
-     -- We would like to be ble to print the following  number as "%4.2f" -- but Agda's printf currently doesn't support it.
+     -- We would like to be able to print the following  number as "%4.2f" -- but Agda's printf currently doesn't support it.
     ++ printf "Time spent executing builtins:  %f%%\n" (fromℕ 100 * (getCPU totalBuiltinCosts) ÷ (getCPU budget)) ++ "\n"
     ++ "\n"